Tampa Bay Buccaneers: Ring of Honor

 On November 8, 2009, the team unveiled a new Ring of Honor at Raymond James Stadium.
-Hall of Fame defensive tackle, as well as the team' first-ever draft pick, Lee Roy Selmon was the first inductee.
-On October 19, 2008, one year prior to the inception of the Ring of Honor, Mike Alstott was honored by the club following his retirement.
-He would be formally inducuted into the ring in 2015.
-Former head coach Jon Gruden was inducted in 2017, but due to controversy surrounding emails he sent while working for ESPN, he was removed in 2021.
+Hall of Fame defensive tackle, as well as the franchise's first ever draft pick, Lee Roy Selmon was the first inductee.
+On October 19, 2008, one year before the inception of the Ring of Honor, Mike Alstott was honored by the club after his retirement.
+He would be formally inducted into the ring in 2015.
+Former head coach Jon Gruden was inducted in 2017, but due to controversy surrounding emails he sent while working for ESPN, his name was removed in 2021.
+However, he was reinstated in February 2025.
 Due to the COVID-19 pandemic, the induction ceremony for 2020 inductee Monte Kiffin was postponed until 2021.
-There was no separate 2021 inductee, except that previous inductee John Lynch was honored again for having been subsequently named to the Pro Football Hall of Fame.
-No others members have required an additional Hall of Fame celebration, as their Ring of Honor ceremonies all came after their respective HOF induction.
+Inductees John Lynch and Ronde Barber were both honored a second time for having subsequently been named to the Pro Football Hall of Fame.

-As of 2022, all players that had been named to the defunct "Krewe of Honor" have been subsequently inducted into the new Ring of Honor, with the lone exception of Ricky Bell.
+Criteria for induction is loose, and no formal voting process is conducted.
+Ownership considers players, coaches, or club executives that have had "an indelible impact on the franchise".
+Maintaining strong ties to the team and the greater Tampa Bay community is an important factor.
+As of 2024, each of the players that had been named to the defunct "Krewe of Honor" have been subsequently inducted into the new Ring of Honor, with the lone exception of Ricky Bell.

-The ring initially featured the player's number and last name in protruding, illuminated letters, along the frieze of the stadium's upper deck.
-When the stadium underwent renovations in 2015–2016, the ring was refreshed to flat white letters on a red background, expanded to include both first and last names.
+The ring initially featured the player's number and last name in protruding, illuminated letters, along the frieze of the stadium's east side upper deck.
+The east side (visitor's side) is utilized so the ring is better visible on television.
+When the stadium underwent renovations in 2016–2017, the ring was refreshed to flat white letters on a red background, expanded to include both first and last names.
 Pro Football Hall of Fame inductees are additionally denoted by a hall of fame logo next to their names.
+In 2021, the ring was expanded to a second row of names along the wall below the frieze - starting with the recognition of Tampa Bay's two Super Bowl victories (2002 and 2020).
+When Gruden's name was re-added in 2025, it was the first name placed on the newer second row.

+Simeon Rice is scheduled to be inducted November 30, 2025.

-All-Pro Team Selections
+All-Pro Team selections

 Many current and former members of the Buccaneers have been selected to the Associated Press All-Pro first and second teams.
 While the AP All-Pro teams are generally considered the highest nomination, Pro Football Writers of America, Newspaper Enterprise Association, Pro Football Weekly, Pro Football Focus, and The Sporting News have also nominated Buccaneers players to their All-Pro teams.